-Of course, the newspaper said she could not have flown—her wings were not real wings.
+The newspaper said she could not have flown—her wings were not real wings.
 She’d been kidnapped, or she’d fallen down some ditch or old well, where the search crews never found her.
 I was mentioned very little in the articles, though one noted that I “emerged from the woods carrying Josephine Dougher’s medical equipment.”

-Three months after the disappearance, the newspaper interviewed a doctor—one of the Seattle specialists.
-I remember the day the article appeared.
-It was raining, a school morning, and a bowl of raisin bran sat half-eaten on the table in front of me.
+Three months after the disappearance, the local newspaper interviewed a doctor—one of the Seattle specialists.
+The day the article appeared, it was raining, a school morning, and a bowl of raisin bran sat half-eaten on the table in front of me.
 My mother cried as she read the story aloud.

 Some days, I drive out of the city to where the redwoods grow, and I walk among them.
-The forest is quiet, heavy with fog, but sometimes I hear the distant laughter of children, families on a weekend outing.
+The forest is quiet, heavy with fog, but sometimes I hear the laughter of children, families on a weekend outing.
 If I should come across a tree that has burned, blackened and hollowed, I crawl inside.
 I breathe in the scent of bark and damp earth.
 And then, ever hopeful, I look up.

 Heather Monley‘s fiction has appeared in the O. Henry Prize Stories, NPR’s Selected Shorts, ZYZZYVA, Crazyhorse, and the Kenyon Review, where it was the winner of their short fiction contest.
 She has an MFA from Columbia University and received a scholarship from Bread Loaf and a fellowship from The Lighthouse Works.
 She lives in the San Francisco Bay Area with her husband, daughter, and two small, noisy mutts.